About the Institute:

 Registration fee and additional costs*:

-The cost of NPI registration is $725 for SACSA and NASPA Region III members.
+The cost of NPI registration is TBD for SACSA and NASPA Region III members.

 New Student Affairs professionals who have not been trained through a student affairs graduate preparation program may consider a pre-institute experience that will provide context for the profession.
 Subject matter will include (student affairs history, seminal student development literature, and tips for navigating the field.)
-Participants will be charged $40 to cover the cost of lunch and materials.
-You must arrive by 10:00 am on Friday, June 3 to participate.
-If this affects your travel plans and requires you to arrive a day early, you will incur an additional cost of $40 for lodging for that one extra night.
+Participants will be charged a fee to cover the cost of lunch and materials.
+You must arrive to campus early to participate.
+If this affects your travel plans and requires you to arrive a day early, you will incur an additional fee for lodging for that one extra night.

 I thoroughly enjoyed NPI as it was an opportunity for myself, as a new professional, to be able to gain more insight into the profession via fellow new and veteran student affairs professionals.
 The sessions that were presented, the one on one meetings with administrators, and the chance to further learn how to better my skillsets were all invaluable.
 The cohort model also allowed me to build relationships with other NPI attendees so that I would have resources in other practitioners in various areas.